kristoisberg/samp-grayscale-bitmap/README.md

-# grayscale-bitmap
+# samp-grayscale-bitmap

 [![sampctl](https://shields.southcla.ws/badge/sampctl-grayscale--bitmap-2f2f2f.svg?style=for-the-badge)](https://github.com/kristoisberg/grayscale-bitmap)

-This include was originally intended to be a test script for [colour-manipulation](https://github.com/kristoisberg/colour-manipulation), but I decided to turn this into an actual include.
+This include was originally intended to be a test script for [pawn-colour-manipulation](https://github.com/kristoisberg/pawn-colour-manipulation), but I decided to turn this into an actual include.
 The include, in theory, is ready to be used, but due to an issue with [samp-bitmapper](https://github.com/Southclaws/samp-bitmapper) it doesn't actually work yet.

 ## Installation